About Us

 Jennifer is an R&D Scientist and Lab Manager.
 She works on modifying nanorods, including antibody conjugation, dye labeling, and attaching other molecules for diagnostic use.
 With her background in protein biochemistry and chemical conjugation, she focuses on improving molecular interactions and boosting the sensitivity of targeted applications.
 She also manages lab operations to keep things running smoothly and efficiently.
 Outside of work, Jennifer is a professional cat sitter and loves finding good food spots.

-Ruby is both an R&D Scientist and Science Communicator at Nanophage Technologies, where she desings and engineers biological nanorods and spearheads science communication efforts.
+Ruby is both an R&D Scientist and Science Communicator at Nanophage Technologies, where she designs and engineers biological nanorods and spearheads science communication efforts.
 She holds a PhD in Biochemistry from Massey University, with expertise in protein-nucleic acid interactions, molecular cloning, and structural biology.
 Ruby also has a strong background in governence, start-up mentorship, and science outreach.
 Outside of work, she keeps herself busy with learning te reo Māori and playing tennis.

-Aseel Mohammad, Biotechnologist
+Aseel Mohammad Biotechnologist

 Aseel is a PhD candidate at Massey University and a Biotechnologist at Nanophage Technologies.
 With expertise in recombinant protein expression, cloning, and mammalian cell biology, Aseel supports the team with her practical knowledge.
 She focuses on research and solutions that contribute directly to the company’s goals.
 Outside of the lab, Aseel is passionate about fitness and enjoys reading.